Gold(III) sulfide: Claims

 Similar preparations via chloroauric acid, auric chloride, or gold(III) sulfate a claimed proceed in anhydrous solvents, but water evinces a redox decomposition into metallic gold in sulfuric acid:

-Conversely, cyclo-octasulfur reduces gold(III) sulfate to a mixture of gold sulfides and sulfur oxides:
+Conversely, it is claimed that cyclo-octasulfur reduces gold(III) sulfate to a mixture of gold sulfides and sulfur oxides:

 Auric sulfide has also been claimed as the product when auric acetate is sonicated with cyclo-octasulfur in decalin.

 Auric sulfide is claimed to react with nitric acid as well sodium cyanide.
 It is claimed to dissolve in concentrated sodium sulfide solution.